nnseva/atasks/README.md

 other actions required on the initialization stage.

-Server application which listens to events should activate a transport to send requests.
+Server application which listens to events should also activate a transport to send requests:

 ```python
     server = AMQPTransport()